-“Existing Licence” means Licence No. 2AM-DOH1323, including Amendment No. 1;

-“Explosives Mixing and Storage Facility” means a facility designed for the storage of ammonium nitrate, detonators and explosives; and designed for the mixing and storage of Ammonium Nitrate Fuel Oil (ANFO), as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;

-“Frozen Core” means a permafrost core comprising frozen ice-saturated aggregate material and functioning as an impervious seepage barrier;

-“Final Discharge Point” in respect of an effluent, means, as defined in the Metal Mining Effluent Regulations, SOR/2002-222 (as amended, December 2017 and as may be further amended from time to time) an identifiable discharge point of a mine beyond which the operator of the mine no longer exercises control over the quality of the effluent;“Freeboard” means the vertical distance between the water level and the top of the containment element (i.e. a liner), within a dam or any other channel or pond used for containment of site runoff;
+“Final Discharge Point” in respect of an effluent, means an identifiable discharge point of a mine, beyond which the operator of the mine no longer exercises control over the quality of the Effluent, as defined in the Metal and Diamond Mining Effluent Regulations (SOR/2002-222, as amended from time to time);

-“Fresh Water Intakes” means the infrastructure required for extraction of fresh from Doris Lake and Windy Lake, as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;

-“Geotechnical Engineer” means a professional engineer registered with the Association of Professional Engineers, Geologist and Geophysicists of Nunavut and whose principal field of specialization is the engineering properties of earth materials in dealing with manmade structures and earthworks.
-Such structures and earthworks can include shallow and deep foundations, retaining walls, dams, and embankments;
+“Geotechnical Engineer” means an Engineer whose principal field of specialization is the engineering properties of earth materials in dealing with manmade structures and earthworks that will be built on a site.
+These can include shallow and deep foundations, retaining walls, dams, and embankments;

 “Grab Sample” means an undiluted quantity of material collected at a particular time and place that may be representative of the total substance being sampled at the time and place it was collected;

-“Greywater” means the component of effluent produced from domestic use (i.e. washing, bathing, food preparation and laundering), but excluding sewage;
+“Greywater” means the component of Effluent produced from domestic use (i.e., washing, bathing, food preparation and laundering), but excluding Sewage;

-“Groundwater” means water that occupies pores and fractures in rock and soil below the ground surface in a liquid or frozen state;
+“Groundwater” means Water that occupies pores and fractures in rock and soil below the ground surface in a liquid or frozen state;

 “Hazardous Waste” means materials or contaminants which are categorized as dangerous goods under the Transportation of Dangerous Good Act 1992 (1992, c.
-34) and/or that are no longer used for their original purpose and are intended for recycling, treatment, disposal or storage;
+34, or a more recent version) and/or that is no longer used for their original purpose and are intended for recycling, treatment, disposal, or storage;

-“High Water Mark” means the usual or average level to which a body of water rises at its highest point and remains for a sufficient time so as to change the characteristics of the land (ref.
+“High Water Mark” means the usual or average level to which a body of Water rises at its highest point and remains for a sufficient time so as to change the characteristics of the land (ref.
 Department of Fisheries and Oceans Canada, Operational Statement: Mineral Exploration Activities);

 “ICP Metals Scan” means elements detected using Inductively Coupled Plasma (ICP) mass spectrometer.
 Metal parameters chosen to be included in an ICP Metals Scan under the Licence should be consistent with baseline data previously collected and include any metals of concern or interest;

+“Incinerator” means the facility designed with the capacity to service the Hope Bay site camp as described in the Incinerator and Composter Waste Management Plan;

+“Independent Review Board” means the panel of geotechnical specialists established by the Licensee to review the designs and performance of the dikes and dams;

 “Inspector” means an Inspector designated by the Minister under section 85 (1) of the Act;

-“Interim Closure and Reclamation Plan” means a conceptual detailed plan addressing the Reclamation of mine components which will not be closed until the end of the mining operations, and operational detail for components which are to be progressively reclaimed throughout the mine life;
+“Interim Closure and Reclamation Plan” means a plan addressing the Reclamation of mine components which will not be closed until the end of the mining operations, and operational detail for components which are to be progressively reclaimed throughout the mine life;